MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 > [!WARNING]
 > The **execute** action, used with stored procedures, **does not support** database policies.

-See the [configuration file](./configuration-file.md#policies) documentation for more details about database policies.
+For more information about database policies, see the [configuration file](./configuration-file.md#policies) documentation.

 ##### Example